andreaskielkopf/maxi/readme.md

 maxi
 ====
+If your manjaro installation does not boot (any more), maxi may help to find what is missing.
+Just use it from commandline or from a chroot environment.
+If you need help interpreting the output, read [Understand the boot process](https://forum.manjaro.org/t/howto-understand-efi-boot-process-with-gpt-via-grub-to-manjaro/99740) or contact a forum like [manjaro forum](https://forum.manjaro.org/) and ask for help.

+ `wget https://github.com/andreaskielkopf/maxi/raw/master/maxi ; chmod a+x maxi ; ./maxi -kmsgeif`

 Description
 -----------

-A tool to help analysing why a manjaro installation might not boot.
+A tool to analyze why a Manjaro installation might not start.

-The program collects information of the actual install (it may also work inside chroot).
-It uses coreutils (ls cat sort du sha256sum), tput, find and mhwd-kernel to gather these informations.
+The program collects information about the current installation (it can also work inside the chroot).
+It uses coreutils (ls cat sort du sha256sum), tput, find and mhwd-kernel to collect this information.

-The program is intended to be a helpful hand to gather a lot of small info (as inxi does) and present it in a short overview.
-So that the insightful reader can decide what may be the problem with this installation, and how to proceed without wasting to much time.
+The program should be a helpful hand to collect a lot of small information (like inxi does) and present it in a short overview.
+So that the experienced reader can decide what could be the problem with this installation and how to proceed without wasting time.

-While inxi concentrates on a system overview, `maxi` concentrates only on things between power_on and kernel_is_running
+While inxi focuses on a system overview, `maxi` only focuses on things between "power_on" and "kernel_is_running"

-It displays in short form for every kernel:
+It displays in short form:

- * is a kernel at /boot/vmlinuz... present
+ * kernels at /boot/vmlinuz... (size, sha256)
- * is a initramdisk present (show size)
- * is a fallback present
+ * initramdisks/fallback present (size, sha256)
- * are the modules at /lib/modules/... present and complete (size)
+ * modules at /lib/modules/... (size, sha256)
- * are extramodules present (size)
+ * extramodules at /lib/modules/extra... (size, sha256)
- * and more ...
+ * grub, grub.cfg, efivars ...

 Usage: